Frequently Asked Questions

 The surface noise peaks that aren’t ‘almost completely eliminated’ are modified in effective-frequency content, sounding “lower” in tone, and are passed through the rest of our circuitry including the very-high overload-margin output stage.

 The music, and reduced-but-not-eliminated surface noise, is then passed intact to the rest of your system.
-Your preamplifier and amplifier are typically never overdriven with the remaining peaks because your downstream system, in practice, always includes a volume control with significant attenuation below “maximum output” and power amplifier clipping.
+Your preamplifier and amplifier are rarely overdriven with the remaining peaks because your downstream system always includes a volume control with significant attenuation below “maximum output” and power amplifier clipping.

 Our extremely “stiff” low-noise power supply (itself differentially-controlled and without VLF time constants) allows almost no disturbance within each stage, or between channels, in our preamplifiers during conditions of large transient compression, while maintaining clean amplification of the music.